Baker Scholars Program

 Sam Telesā (C’23)

 After a rigorous application and interview process, selected students are welcomed into the Baker community of current Scholars, Trustees, and Baker alumni.
 Baker Scholars overwhelmingly say the interview process is among the best preparations for the job interview process.
-The benefits of the Program – both personal and professional – begin upon selection in the spring of sophomore year, and continue throughout the undergraduate experience and beyond.
+The benefits of the Program – both personal and professional – begin upon selection in the spring of the sophomore year, and continue throughout the undergraduate experience and beyond.
 To be a Baker is to be a Baker for life!

 The Baker Scholars Program offers unique exposure to a range of businesses, nonprofits, and social enterprises.
 Through dialogue and experience, students are challenged to imagine beyond what they know or think they might know.
-The Program provides students the freedom to discover and explore business and service related opportunities that build confidence and connections.
+The Program provides students the freedom to discover and explore business and service-related opportunities that build confidence and connections.
 Students interact with business leaders and envision themselves building careers across a range of industries and functions.

 The Program also seeks to develop and reinforce a sense of social obligation and community responsibility within the Scholars, which serves as a foundation for their future careers.
 Through community service activities, exploration of nonprofits, and education about corporate responsibility, the Program helps answer students’ questions about how individuals and businesses can be powerful agents of positive change.